EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

-solicitation case, we made an explicit distinction between direct, in-person solicitations and direct-mail solicitations. _Shapero_, like this case, involved a direct-mail solicitation, and there the State recited its fears of "overreaching and undue influence.”
+solicitation case, we made an explicit distinction between direct, in-person solicitations and direct-mail solicitations. _Shapero_, like this case, involved a direct-mail solicitation, and there the State recited its fears of "overreaching and undue influence."
 We found, however, no such dangers presented by direct-mail advertising.
 We reasoned that "a letter, like a printed advertisement (but unlike a lawyer), can readily be put in a drawer to be considered later, ignored, or discarded.
-We pointed out that "the relevant inquiry is not whether there exist potential clients whose ‘condition’ makes them susceptible to undue influence, but whether the mode of communication poses a serious danger that lawyers will exploit any such susceptibility.”
-In assessing the substantiality of the evils to be prevented, we concluded that "the mode of communication makes all the difference.”
+We pointed out that "the relevant inquiry is not whether there exist potential clients whose ‘condition’ makes them susceptible to undue influence, but whether the mode of communication poses a serious danger that lawyers will exploit any such susceptibility."
+In assessing the substantiality of the evils to be prevented, we concluded that "the mode of communication makes all the difference."
 The direct mail in _Shapero_ did not present the justification for regulation of speech presented in _Ohralik_.